 GRADventure wouldn't have been possible without the expertise and programming of our key partners.
 Explore some of the many ways GRADventure partner units offer guidance, new experiences, and resources to University of Waterloo graduate students:

-Centre for Career Action (CCA)
+Centre for Career Development (CCD)

-Each year, several hundred graduate students book a career advising appointment with a graduate career advisor at the Centre for Career Action.
-Graduate student testimonials rate Waterloo’s career advisors very highly, often pointing to the advisors’ in-depth knowledge of the graduate school experience, and to the advisors’ expertise in job application processes, work search strategies, and career exploration methods.
+Each year, several hundred graduate students book a career advising appointment with a graduate career advisor at the Centre for Career Development.
+Graduate student testimonials rate Waterloo’s career advisors very highly, often pointing to the advisors’ in-depth knowledge of the graduate school experience, and the advisors’ expertise in job application processes, work search strategies, and career exploration methods.

 Centre for Teaching Excellence (CTE)